TissueMAPS/TissueMAPS/docs/setup_and_deployment.rst

 .. note:: Virtual machine instances can be terminated via the ``terminate`` command.
 However, created networks and security groups won't get deleted under the assumption that you may want to use them again.

 .. warning:: A private network and security group (firewall) rules will automatically be created based on the provided setup description.
-Only machines tagged with "web" will be get a public IP and directly accessible via *SSH* and key-based authentication.
-Machines that are part of the grid connect to each other internally via `host-based authentication <https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Host-based_Authentication>`_.
+Only machines tagged with "web" will be get a public IP and can be directly accessed via *SSH*.
+The other machine are only accessible from within the private network.

 .. _deployment: